 Bruce Kennett, book designer, photographer, and author of the first comprehensive biography of Dwiggins (Letterform Archive, 2017), is bringing a full stick of treasures to show us: early sketches, shop drawings, revisions upon revisions of individual letterforms, and examples of the finished types in use.
 In addition to presenting visual examples, Bruce will share with us passages from Dwiggins’s vigorous writing in essays about type design, and excerpts from the witty letters he exchanged with Griffith.

 This event is part of the Letterform Lecture series, co-presented by Type@Cooper West and the San Francisco Public Library.Learn more or register

 Book designer, photographer, and teacher Bruce Kennett lives in rural New England.
 After earning a B.A. in humanities and working as an architect and printer, he moved to Austria to study calligraphy and book design with Friedrich Neugebauer, and later translated Neugebauer’s The Mystic Art of Written Forms.
-During the 1980s, he was the managing director of Maine’s renowned Anthoensen Press, and since then has maintained his own studio with clients that have ranged from the Folger Shakespeare Library, Boston College Law School, and the Grolier Club to L.L.
-Bean and the Mount Washington Observatory.
+During the 1980s, he was the managing director of Maine’s renowned Anthoensen Press, and since then has maintained his own studio working with clients such as the Folger Shakespeare Library, Boston College Law School, the Grolier Club, L.L.
+Bean, and the Mount Washington Observatory.
 In the peaceful surroundings of his country studio, Bruce designs illustrated books and exhibition graphics, and makes large-scale murals of his photographs.

 Bruce has collected the work of W. A. Dwiggins since 1972, and has been writing and lecturing about him since 1980.
-His comprehensive biography, W. A. Dwiggins: A Life in Design (Letterform Archive, 2017), captures the inspiring accomplishments and wit of this amazing artist.
+His comprehensive biography, W. A. Dwiggins: A Life in Design (forthcoming from Letterform Archive), captures the inspiring accomplishments and wit of this amazing artist.